Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Components access and update shared resources (e.g. variables, databases, device drivers)

-Integrity of the system may be violated if concurrent updates are not coordinated
+<mark style="background: #BABD00;">Integrity of the system may be violated if concurrent updates are not coordinated:</mark>
 - Lost updates
 - Inconsistent analysis (Non-Repeatable Read)